phaseOne/balena-sound/README.md

 Connect to your balenaSound device:
 * If using Bluetooth: search for your device on your phone or laptop and pair.
+* If using UPnP: open a UPnP app like [BubbleUPnP](https://play.google.com/store/apps/details?id=com.bubblesoft.android.bubbleupnp) and select the balenaSound device as an alternate output.
 * If using Airplay: select the balenaSound device from your audio output options.
 * If using Spotify Connect: open Spotify and choose the balenaSound device as an alternate output.
 * The `balenaSound xxxx` name is used by default, where `xxxx` will be the first 4 characters of the device ID in the balenaCloud dashboard.